presented by the Superior Figure Skating Club

 in conjunction with the USFSA

-All dates will be held at Wessman Arena
+All dates will be held at The Superior Ice Arena (SAHA)

 * The schedule for Basic Skills is listed above.
 Any changes in this schedule will be posted at the rink, our Facebook page Superior Figure Skating Club, and our website.
 It is the parents' responsibility to watch for any ice time changes.
 In the case of inclement weather, please check the website for cancellations.